animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 each $\mathrm{I}$ probabilistially branches from $\mathrm{I} and to it.

 So, probability becomes relevant upon conflicting outgoing branches.
 Am I *you* or *you*?
 To be alive and dead at the same time, a probabilistic coin flip is needed.
 Over the infinitum, they all equate to $\mathrm{I}$, completing the equivalence cycle.

+---

+We have self-creating graphs that exist because the definition of definition says so.
+All equivalent hypotheticals become an existent object.
+All of their equivalents become super-universes in tandem that provably exist.

+So we don't need nothing or Axiom 1.

+Definition exists as a hypothetical and an existence.
+Whatever definition is, define it as $\mathrm{I}$.
+It is a function that deduces one variable to another, and back, in one deductive step.
+What does it mean that a definition exists?
+Whatever it is, that’s our axiom.
+That function.
+Causally relating two things back and forth.
+Bidirectional causality (I cause you, you cause me) is therefore free.
+Whatever this bidirectional causality is (call it yin-yang if you want), it exists and means its equivalents to other such graphs of self-causality or just bidirectional, also exist.
+Each a universe.

+Definition defines itself.
+From that arise universes.
+From Qualia, arise universe.